 Bias towards Action

-With thoughtfulness comes balance, and a conscious effort to not live in ones head for too long.
-Perfectionist tendencies bubble up in those with high standards and are critical of themselves and have a desire to give and put out their best.
-With that said the goal should be fluid expression and quick judgment, which means having a bias towards action.
-A bias towards action is becoming even more relevant for me as I’m gaining more leadership responsibilities.
+With thoughtfulness comes balance and a conscious effort to not live in one's head for too long.
+Perfectionist tendencies bubble up in those with high standards who are critical of themselves and have a desire to give and put out their best.
+With that said, the goal should be fluid expression and quick judgment, which means having a bias towards action.
+A bias towards action is becoming even more relevant for me as I'm gaining more leadership responsibilities.

 Deepening Engineering Craft

-I’ve gone beyond the short-term focus of quick projects or jobs.
-I’m now thinking in teams as developing my craft as a profession.
-When you respect the craft, the quality persists, despite the uncertainty, friction or emotional ups and downs you might face from a single project or role.
+I've gone beyond the short-term focus of quick projects or jobs.
+I'm now thinking in terms of developing my craft as a profession.
+When you respect the craft, the quality persists despite the uncertainty, friction or emotional ups and downs you might face from a single project or role.

 I want to share more with the world and be comfortable with voicing opinions and beliefs publically and broadly.
 Time will be prioritized for publishing more consistently on this site, re-launching a newsletter, and twitting significantly more.

-When I think about purpose, I’ve often thought about finding my purpose.
-Instead, I’ve had a change around my beliefs to instead aim to learning how to see purpose.
+When I think about purpose, I've often thought about finding my purpose.
+I've had a change around my beliefs to instead aim for learning how to see purpose.
 There are many small and large moments in which we can find meaning and purpose that we overlook.
 That can come from lack of awareness around our needs, strengths or what makes us feel alive.
-If you’re walking around without a reference or hint of the purpose you’re looking for how will you know when you find it.
+If you're walking around without a reference or hint of the purpose you're looking for, how will you know when you find it?

 Better Defining and Communicating Wants and Needs

-I’m in the process of re-introducing more structure back into my life where it counts and can have the most impact without the downsides of too much rigidity.
-I want to create a public rules list which documents the rules and values I live by.
-I’m working on getting better at asking for help and delegating.
-For my career, I’m communicating what I want out of work and the caliber of engineer I want to become.
-In relationships I’ll work on more fluid expression of myself and needs and acceptance with more conviction.
+I'm in the process of re-introducing more structure back into my life where it counts and can have the most impact without the downsides of too much rigidity.
+I want to create a 'public rules' list which documents the rules and values I live by.
+I'm working on getting better at asking for help and delegating.
+For my career, I'm communicating what I want out of work and the caliber of engineer I want to become.
+In relationships, I'll work on more fluid expression of myself and my needs, and acceptance with more conviction.

-I remember walking through a fall covered sidewalk, bearing the the fruit of leaves that looked lucky but yellow fruit with a strong smell from Ginkgo trees that lined the block, hungry and sliding on my way back home, trying to understand the world.
-When I realized my world encompassed a couple city blocks I knew I needed to see more.
+I remember walking through a fall covered sidewalk bearing the fruit of leaves that looked lucky but yellow, fruit with a strong smell from Ginkgo trees that lined the block, hungry and sliding on my way back home, trying to understand the world.
+When I realized my world encompassed a couple city blocks, I knew I needed to see more.

-I become radically self-reliant, quiet, calculated, observant.
+I became radically self-reliant, quiet, calculated, observant.
 I would learn how to use tactics and strategy.
 While my brother fought physical battles, I fought and won the mental battles.

 The fear has morphed into something more formless as well.
 Still, I am proud of the person I am and the direction I am going.
-What I am unsure of is whose driving.
+What I am unsure of is who is driving.